Battle of Kassa (1849): Background

 At the beginning of December 1848, a K.u.K. army corps from the Habsburg province of Galicia invaded Northern Hungary.
 Its commander, Lieutenant General Count Franz Schlik, who was in his 60th year, was one of the most experienced and successful generals of the imperial army.
 One of his eyes was supposedly gouged out by a drunken Cossacks in the Napoleonic Wars, but contemporaries say he could see more with his remaining half-eye than many other generals could with two.
 In November 1848 he was entrusted with the organization of the invasion of northern Hungary.
 The unrest in Galicia made it impossible to mobilize all the Habsburg forces, so Schlik crossed the Dukla Pass on 6 December 1848 with a little less than 8,000 men and 27 guns.

 The task of the corps was to capture Kassa, after which it had to advance either through Miskolc or Rozsnyó towards Pest, in accordance with the war plan of the main Imperial Army led by Field Marshal Alfred I, Prince of Windisch-Grätz, which expected the decisive confrontation with the Hungarian army in the vicinity of Buda or Pest.
 Later, Windisch-Grätz, having been informed of the capture of Bártfa, modified this so that Schlik would march towards Vác via the Eger road or via Rozsnyó and Losonc.
-The prince recommended the latter, saying that the road to Eger was better, but it led through the countryside inhabited mostly by Hungarians (which for an Austrian army would be dangerous), while the route through Rozsnyó - Losonc - Vác would take him through Slovakian -inhabited countryside; moreover, this route would allow him to easily come into contact with the columns of the K.u.K.
+The prince recommended the latter, saying that the road to Eger was better, but it led through the countryside inhabited mostly by Hungarians (which for an Austrian army would be dangerous), while the route through Rozsnyó–Losonc–Vác would take him through Slovak-inhabited countryside; moreover, this route would allow him to easily come into contact with the columns of the K.u.K.
 Army advancing towards Nyitra and the mining towns.